 Also Read: Chhat Puja, Nepal Big Festival after Tihar

-Day 1 Kaag Tihar (Trayodashi of Krishna Paksha)
+Kaag Tihar (Trayodashi of Krishna Paksha)

 Chaturdashi of Krishna Paksha: This day is also known as “Kukur Tihar” as the dog is worshipped on this day.
 The dog is treated as the symbol of faithfulness and followers of the path of truth.
-The dog is treated as an impeccable animal in Hindu religion.
-On this day, dogs are worshipped by offering Tika, garlands of Sayapatri flowers and delicious food.
+The dog is treated as an impeccable animal in the Hindu religion.
+On this day, dogs are worshipped by offering Tika, garlands of Sayapatri flowers, and delicious food.
 Among four Vedas of Hindu religion, Rig Veda states that Yamaraj kept a dog to guard the path to his residence.
 So, the dog is worshipped on this day with the belief to prevent any unexpected death of family members and from bad omen.

 Laxmi Puja (Aunsi)

 Also Read: Latest Happy Diwali Wishes and Greetings

 On this day, the girls play “Bhailo” by visiting the various houses of the community.
 They sing various songs and perform a dance.
-In return, house owner offers Tika and Sayapatri garland to the “Bhailini” group along with money, fruits, rice, sel-roti in the basket.
+In return, the house owner offers Tika and Sayapatri garland to the “Bhailini” group along with money, fruits, rice, sel-roti in the basket.
 It is believed that King Bali sent the girls to play Bhailo and pleasing these Bhailini groups make King Bali happy and fulfil the wish and desires of his devotees.

-Day 4 Gobardhan Puja (Prathama of Shukla Paksha)
+Gai Tihar, (Prathama of Shukla Paksha)

-Prathama of Shukla Paksha: On this day, the ox is worshipped so-known as “Goru Puja” as it has a close relationship with the human being and helps in ploughing field.
-According to the Hindu mythology, on this day, Lord Krishna (incarnation of Lord Vishnu) saved the people of Gokul from the catastrophic rainfall held by Lord Indra (King of Heaven) by lifting the Goverdhan Mountain (mountain of cow dung).
+On this day the ox is worshipped so-known as “Goru Puja” as it has a close relationship with the human being and helps in ploughing field.
+According to Hindu mythology, on this day, Lord Krishna (incarnation of Lord Vishnu) saved the people of Gokul from the catastrophic rainfall held by Lord Indra (King of Heaven) by lifting the Goverdhan Mountain (mountain of cow dung).
 So, this day is also celebrated as “Goverdhan Puja”.
 In the village area, people apply the paste of cow dung and mud on the floor of a house on this day.

-This day is also very important to the people of Newari community.
+This day is also very important to the people of the Newari community.
 They perform “Mha Puja” which means self-worship on this day.
 Also, the new year of Nepal Sambat starts from this day.
 In local dialect, they called this day as “Nhu Daya Bhintuna” which means happy new year.

-Also, in the evening male group plays “Deusi”.
+Also, in the evening the male group plays “Deusi”.
 The activities performed are similar to “Bhailo”, but the only difference is that a male group plays Deusi and Bhailo is played by the female group.

-Day 5 Bhai Tika (Dwitiya of Sukla Paksha)
+Bhai Tika (Dwitiya of Sukla Paksha)

 Dwitiya of Sukla Paksha: This is the most propitious day of the Tihar.
 This day is known as “Bhai Tika”.
 The activities performed on this day have their hidden and exciting meaning.
 The “Nepal Panchanga Nirnayak Samiti sets the favorable time to perform Bhai Tika every year”.
 This day is celebrated to follow the example set by Yamaraj and Yamuna.
-On this day sister pray for prosperity and longevity of life brothers.
+On this day sisters pray for prosperity and longevity of life brothers.

 On Bhai Tika, at first water from Karuwa (Jug) with Dubo (grass) is given to brother and brother drink some portion of this water and somewhere sprinkle on the forehead.
 This is performed to cleanse the soul of the brother.

-After that, sister worships the sacred place of God in the house.
+After that, the sister worships the sacred place of God in the house.
 Then, she spread Sayapatri flowers to the brothers.
-Then she put seven colours Tika known as “Saptarangi Tika” on the brother’s forehead.
+Then she put seven colors Tika known as “Saptarangi Tika” on the brother’s forehead.
 She then provides Sayapatri garland, Makhamali garland to the brothers.
 Then, she put oil in the ear of the brothers.
 Then she put “Dhaka Topi” on the brother’s head.
 This all is performed with the belief that it brings healthy life and prosperity to brother’s life.

 Then, she gives the tray of foods such as Lalmohan, walnut, ladoo, eggs, meat, drinks to the brother.
 Then brother touches the feet of the sister and receives a blessing from her.
 After that, its brother’s turn to put Tika on the forehead of a sister.
 Then, he provides money, beautiful gifts such as clothes, and precious jewelry to his sister.
 Then he touches his sister’s feet and receives a blessing.